jnixy/website/content/courses/crcj2030/_index.md

 👈 If you're viewing on a desktop, the course syllabus and lectures are linked over here.
 On mobile, there is a drop-down menu on the upper left side of your screen.

-You may also download a PDF of the syllabus by clicking the button above.
+You may also download a PDF of the syllabus by clicking [this link](crcj2030-syllabus.pdf).